-D. Turi Antique Shows is excited to announce a one-day antiques event in Morris Township, New Jersey.
-The Summer Antiques Expo will take place on July 29 at the William G. Mennen Sports Arena.
+D. Turi Antique Shows announces the 3rd annual one-day antiques event in Morris Township, New Jersey.
+The Summer Antiques Expo will take place on July 26 at the William G. Mennen Sports Arena.
 The air conditioned facility is conveniently located with easy access to routes 287, 202 and 10.
-There will be sixty-plus dealers showing everything from country Americana to jewelry and collectable porcelain to Oriental carpets, and more.
+There will be fifty-plus dealers showing everything from country Americana to jewelry and collectible porcelain to Oriental carpets, and more.

-Darius Nemati of Nemati Collection is known for antique and vintage Oriental rugs, as well as contemporary styles.
+If you are looking for Oriental rugs, Darius Nemati of Nemati Collection will be returning for the second year.
+He is known for antique and vintage Oriental rugs, as well as contemporary styles.

 A highlight of the show will be Restoration by Louis.
 The owner, Louis Pirello, specializes in pottery and porcelain restoration, and prides himself on his meticulous methods of matching colors and glazes.
 Unlike many restorers, he assures his clients that he will not discolor or overspray their valued pieces.
 He will be set up on site to do repairs, so bring in your broken china and let him have a look.

-So mark your calendars for July 29, 2018, at the William G. Mennen Sports Arena (a Facility of Morris County Parks Commission}, 161 East Hanover Ave.
+So mark your calendars for July 26, 2020, at the William G. Mennen Sports Arena (a Facility of Morris County Parks Commission), 161 East Hanover Ave.
 Morris Township, NJ 07950, for a great day of antiquing.
-For more information call 973.464-9793, or email@example.com.